tamberg/mse-tsm-mobcom-work-07/README.md

 ### b) Android BLE central, 10'
 * Build and run the [MyBleCentralApp example code](https://github.com/tamberg/mse-tsm-mobcom/tree/master/07/Android/MyBleCentralApp).
-* Also, a nRF52840 with [HRM BLE peripheral code](https://github.com/tamberg/mse-tsm-mobcom/blob/master/06/Arduino/nRF52840Sense_HrmBlePeripheral/nRF52840Sense_HrmBlePeripheral.ino).
+* Use the nRF52840 with [HRM BLE peripheral code](https://github.com/tamberg/mse-tsm-mobcom/blob/master/06/Arduino/nRF52840Sense_HrmBlePeripheral/nRF52840Sense_HrmBlePeripheral.ino).
 * Check the Logcat output with filter "MainActivity".
 * If it works, you should see heart rate measurements.
 * Done?
 Read the Android app source code in detail.